 It is natural to assume, hence, that if the medieval knights were to be reborn today, they would definitely choose a bike as their ride.
 Bikes, undeniably, are glamorous and have a sense of adventure attached to them.
 They are not for the faint hearted.
 Bikes are travel-mates and picking a perfect match is crucial.
 Stay with us, as we zoom in and guide you along the way to pick your perfect geared companion.

-Cubic Centimeters (CC) denotes the size of the engine or its cylinder capacity.
+Cubic Centimetres (CC) denotes the size of the engine or its cylinder capacity.
 This measure of displacement determines the power of your engine.
-A higher CC bike would mean more of that awesome power but would also mean more weight and lesser mileage.
+A higher CC bike means more of that awesome power but would also mean more weight and lesser mileage.

 First or Second?